Seven Factors to Consider When Choosing an Electric Actuator

 It is available for all Kimray high pressure control valves from 1”- 4” and can be used on some 6” and larger valves.

-The Kimray Electric Actuator is a linear actuator, meaning you can install it directly on a linear globe valve like the Kimray high pressure control valve body and the motion will occur along a straight line.
+Kimray's Electric Actuator is a linear actuator, meaning you can install it directly on a linear globe valve like a High Pressure Control Valve body and the motion will occur along a straight line.

 The Kimray Electric Actuator works on all control valve bodies from 1”-10” and is simplified to four options to choose from solely based on the valve body connection size.
 There is no adapter or mount needed and it is mounted with four bolts into the valve body.